Bartouille50/lba/README.md

-# Lonesome BuilderCraft API (LBA) forMinecraft ComputerCraft Turtles
+# Lonesome BuilderCraft API (LBA) for Minecraft ComputerCraft Turtles

 ## Disclaimer
 ** This API is not linked to ComputerCraft mod for Minecraft (http://computercraft.info).
 Do not report here questions and bugs about ComputerCraft and do not report there questions and bugs about lba